javascript-obfuscator/gulp-javascript-obfuscator/README.md

     .pipe(gulp.dest('dist'));
 ```

-The only exception is obfuscator's `sourceMap` option which will be handled automatically.
+The only exception is obfuscator's `sourceMap` option which must not be set, as it will be handled automatically when using `gulp-sourcemaps`.

 ## Source Maps